FreeTAKTeam/FreeTAKServer-User-Docs/docs/FreeTAKHub/Voice/VoiceServer.md

 users=
 registerName=
 ```
-check out the complete file for more info
+examine the complete file for more info.